thexansibar/yk_par_lib_tool/README.md

 2. when you select a .gmd you want, it will import and create a folder and only import the textures that are linked to the related gmd. (they will autolink!)
 They also come with their _l counterparts.
 3. done!

-## What it cannot do:
-1. import the face_target.gmts (also to-do)

 ## What I need from you:
 1. Test it out!
 I know this is not a perfect tool but with your input i can fix the problems as they develop.
 2. let me know what you think and provide feedback on the ui, speed, and ease of use.

 ### Special Thanks to:
-- @Ret-HZ for the idea to utilize the Python PAR reader by @mosamadeeb
+@Ret-HZ for the idea to utilize the Python PAR reader by @mosamadeeb
-- @theturboturnip for the IO that reads and imports the GMDs
+@theturboturnip for the IO that reads and imports the GMDs
-- @NotYoshi for Neo Yakuza for easy texture linking
+@NotYoshi for Neo Yakuza for easy texture linking
+@Fronklin (Jhrino) and @sutandotsukai181 for .gmt import / export functionality.
+@Mugen for testing